 “I asked Gareth how I would go about creating something like Kairos.
 He asked me what other teams were using and we set about validating the market opportunity.
 We wanted to make sure that this problem wasn’t just one that existed in my life, Ulster Rugby or even just rugby”, Andrew explains.

 Together, they found that the challenges Andrew faced as a professional rugby player were reflected on a broader scale in the elite sports world.
 Many sports clubs find it difficult to communicate training programmes, schedules and requirements simply or effectively.
 The Kairos platform was built to help sports clubs streamline planning and optimize the performance of their athletes.

-When asked his ambitions for the new sports tech company, Andrew explained: “We want to make this solution drive success within top level football and rugby teams in UK and Ireland initially.
+When asked about his ambitions for the new sports tech company, Andrew explained: “We want to make this solution drive success within top level football and rugby teams in UK and Ireland initially.
 However, we believe this can seamlessly adapt to any elite or professional sport and any region, so we also intend to widen our reach into Europe, North America and even as far as Australia.”

 Kairos has already convinced elite sports teams, such as Sacramento Kings in California and Manchester United FC of its benefits.
 The Kairos team has also been working in collaboration with the IRFU to develop the platform and make perfectly adapted to elite sports professionals ( athletes, physios, coaches and administrators).
 Ulster Rugby adopted and integrates Kairos during the 2018/2019 season, and players and staff are now all using the app on a daily basis.
 The club has described Kairos as a “critical and effective solution to manage their daily schedules.”

 In this new era of sports performance, Kairos was created by an elite athlete for elite athletes.
 It is now an indispensable solution for players to maximize and perfect preparation and help them experience clarity in the moment that matters most: game night!